idaanna/she_codes_news/README.md

 - [x] Add a field to the NewsStory model for an image url and use this image url rather than the default images provided in the starter - When creating a story this form has had 'add image URL' added to it
 ![Alt text](<project_img/A form for adding new stories.png>)

 - [x] View stories by a particular author - In view stories by a particular author it is possible to see all the stories published by the same author.
-You access this view by clicking the authors name
+You access this view by clicking the authors name.
 ![Alt text](<project_img/View stories by author.png>)

 - [x] Account view so authors can see their profile information - This is access by the 'my profile' line in the nav bar.
 The user can see their profile infromation including user name, last login and member since.